-The affect heuristic consists of making decisions (e.g. whether or not to make an investment or get an insurance) on the basis of emotional reactions, not on the basis of the information available and an objective cost-benefit analysis (remember the Americans who were willing to pay more for a life insurance policy against terrorism than a life insurance policy where every cause of death is covered in chapter 2 - problem 9).
-In weighing off risks against potential return, we are often guided by our 'gut feeling', not by objective information and rational analysis.
+The affect heuristic consists of making decisions (e.g. whether or not to make an investment or get an insurance) on the basis of emotional reactions, not on the basis of the information available, and on an objective cost-benefit analysis (remember the Americans who were willing to pay more for a life insurance policy against terrorism than a life insurance policy where every cause of death is covered in chapter 2 - problem 9).
+In weighing risks against potential return, we are often guided by our 'gut feeling', not by objective information and rational analysis.

 The consequences of this can be dramatic.
 In addition to making us bad investors, it also makes us bad policy makers.
-With regard to climate change, for example, the effects of the affect heuristic turn out to be disastrous.
+With regards to climate change, for example, the effects of the affect heuristic turn out to be disastrous.
 Most of us are aware of climate change and yet we are doing relatively little to control it.
 One important reason for that is that the affective response we have in relation to climate change is rather small.
 Compare this with terrorism, for example, which provokes a much stronger affective response but, objectively, is a much less serious threat.

 A particularly strong affective disposition with which we are all equipped is the so-called 'ingroup - outgroup bias'.
-We have a positive disposition toward members of the group to which we belong (ingroup) and a negative disposition toward people from other groups (outgroup).
+We have a positive disposition towards members of the group to which we ourselves belong (ingroup) and a negative disposition toward people from other groups (outgroup).
 This has profound negative consequences for human society (such as war and racism) and it also distorts our thinking.
-We tend to trust sources within our group too easily and therefore take over irrational beliefs form the ingroup, while we are typically extremely skeptical of the beliefs of members of the outgroup.
+We tend to trust sources within our group too easily and therefore take over irrational beliefs form the ingroup, while we are usually extremely skeptical regarding the beliefs of members of the outgroup.
 This also plays an important role in the spreading of religious beliefs.
-Moreover, it explains why we tend to take on the irrational beliefs of our own group unnoticed, while the irrational beliefs of other groups often seem completely absurd (see chapter 1).
+Moreover, it explains why we tend to take on the irrational beliefs of our own group rather instinctively, while the irrational beliefs of other groups often seem completely absurd (see chapter 1).

 Together with the confirmation bias, the ingroup - outgroup bias is one of the biggest stumbling blocks to critical thinking.
-In chapter 5, we’ll look at how we can protect our thinking against these pervasive biases.
-In the next chapter, we’ll look at the domains of irrationality that these biases lead to.
+In chapter 5, we will look at how we can protect our thinking from these pervasive biases.
+In the next chapter, we will look at various domains of irrationality that these biases often lead to.

 Summary: